Vyral/base-template/_posts/2018-06-12-why-choosing-the-right-lender-is-critical.md

 So when choosing a lender, make sure you work with someone who has the skills and reputation to help you succeed.

-If you have any other questions, would like more information, or are curious how I could serve you as a lender, feel free to give me a call or send me an email.
+If you have any other questions, would like more information, or are curious about how I could serve you as a lender, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.

 &nbsp;